Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/06-monitor-experiment.md

 hide_table_of_contents: true
 ---

 Navigate to the _Overview_ page on the Pioreactor web interface.
 Here you can view live charts for growth rate, OD, normalized OD, and temperature.
-These overview graphs are used to monitor collected data during the experiment runtime.

 ## Choosing and ordering charts